 The old English Cricket Board (ECB) Level 1 umpiring course was excellent, although the emphasis on the Laws over match management compromised my confidence in the first couple of seasons.
 After passing the exam I decided to serve an apprenticeship in a lower division of the League.
 Panel umpires were not sent to officiate in this dangerous territory so each club had to provide its own umpire.
-Over those couple of years, I reckon about thirty percent of my match-day colleagues had done the Level 1 course, the other seventy per cent were made up of club officials, players’ mates who fancied the challenge of umpiring and others who met the criteria of two eyes and ears.
+Over those couple of years, I reckon about thirty percent of my colleagues had done the Level 1 course, the other seventy percent were made up of club officials, players’ mates who fancied the challenge of umpiring and others who met the criteria of two eyes and ears, but No balls.

 In one of the first few weeks on the job I had an unwelcome episode with a fielder who was patrolling the mid-wicket area (which as you know is the perfect view to judge an LBW appeal).
-I had rejected a raucous appeal, not because I was the batting side umpire, but because it was high, in fact so high that the great high jumper Dick Fosbury would have struggled to get over it with his patented flip.
-At the end of the over player ambled over and asked with a touch of sarcasm: So which one of the three stumps wasn’t that ball hitting umps?
+I had rejected this raucous appeal, not because I was the batting side umpire, but because it was high, in fact so high that Dick Fosbury would have struggled to get over it with his patented flip.
+At the end of the over the player ambled over and asked with a touch of sarcasm: So which one of the three stumps wasn’t that ball hitting umps?
 (There may have been a gerund thrown in as well).
 However, instead of giving the player a warning (Law 42, Players’ conduct) for this lip, I spluttered out some nonsense about height.
-Having voluntarily walked into a contretemps, I earned a slide down the snake.
+Having voluntarily walked into a contretemps, I was sliding down the snake.